-35.08 Explain concrete pressure and its implications for form work routines.
-35.09 Identify form-work accessories such as snap-ties, wedges, pigs-feet, whalers, and stiffbacks for forming walls, beams and columns with plywood and 2'x 4' material.
-36.0 Use plans and specifications for form carpentryThe student will be able to: 36.01 Read an architect's scale for form carpentry job.
-36.02 Determine dimensions from plans.
-36.03 Relate information on plans and specifications to real parts, locations, hardware and fasteners.
-37.0 Construct vertical formworkThe student will be able to: 37.01 Explain safety procedures associated with using concrete wall forms.
-37.02 Identify the various types of concrete wall forms.
-37.03 Identify the components of each type of vertical forming system.
-37.04 Discuss how to plumb and brace a selected wall.
-37.05 Recognize various types of manufactured forms.
-37.06 State the differences in construction and use among different types of forms.
-37.07 Discuss how to plumb and brace a column form.
-37.08 Discuss how to plumb and brace a stair form.
-37.09 Describe how to locate and install bulkheads and embedded forms.
-37.10 Identify and explain types of cranes.
-37.11 Construct a small vertical form with reinforcement.
-38.0 Construct horizontal formworkThe student will be able to: 38.01 Identify the safety hazards associated with elevated deck formwork and explain how to eliminate them.
-38.02 Identify the different types of elevated decks.
-38.03 Identify the different types of flying form systems.
-38.04 Identify different types of handset form systems.
-38.05 Describe how to install plumb, brace and level different types of handset deck form systems.
+31.08 Understand the consequences of concrete pressure on forms.
+31.09 Identify form work components (e.g. snap ties, wedges, pigs feet, whalers, and stiff-backs, etc.).
+32.0 Demonstrate an understanding of vertical concrete formworkThe student will be able to: 32.01 Explain safety procedures associated with using concrete wall forms.
+32.02 Identify the differences in construction and uses of various types of vertical concrete wall forms.
+32.03 Identify vertical form components.
+32.04 Discuss how to, and/or plumb and brace vertical wall forms.
+32.05 Recognize various types of manufactured forms.
+32.06 Discuss how to, and/or plumb and brace a column form.
+32.07 Discuss how to, and/or plumb and brace a stair form.
+32.08 Identify and explain types of cranes.
+32.09 Construct a small vertical form with reinforcement.
+(Optional) 33.0 Demonstrate an understanding of constructing horizontal formworkThe student will be able to: 33.01 Identify the different classes of slabs on grade and flatwork.
+33.02 Identify the safety hazards associated with elevated deck formwork.
+33.03 Identify the different types of elevated decks.
+33.04 Discuss the different types of flying or slip form systems.
+33.05 Describe how to install, plumb, brace and level different types of handset deck form systems.
+33.06 Describe the installation of edge forms, block outs, embedments and construction joints.
+33.07 Identify control, expansion and construction joints.
+33.08 Describe templates, keyways, bulkheads and embedments.
+33.09 Describe the proper installation of vapor barriers under slabs on grade.
+33.10 Establish finish grade and fill requirements.
+34.0 Explain and demonstrate how to place reinforcing bars in walls, columns, beams, girders, joists and slabsThe student will be able to:

-38.06 Describe the installation of edge forms, blockouts, embedments and construction joints.
-38.07 Distinguish characteristics of joints: control, expansion and construction.
-38.08 Describe templates, keyways and embedments.
-38.09 Form and strip pier foundation forms and prepare for resetting at another location.
-38.10 Identify the different classes of slabs-on-grade.
-38.11 Identify edge forms and explain their purpose.
-38.12 Construct and disassemble edge forms.
-38.13 Describe the installation of vapor barrier, reinforcement and control joints.
-38.14 Establish finish grade and fill requirements.
-39.0 Explain and demonstrate how to place reinforcing bars in walls, columns, beams, girders, joists and slabsThe student will be able to: 39.01 Describe the applications of reinforcing bars, the uses of reinforced structural concrete and the basic processes involved in placing reinforcing bars.
-39.02 Recognize and identify the bar bends standardized by the American Concrete Institution (ACI).
-39.03 Read and interpret bar lists and describe the information found on a bar list.
-39.04 List the types of ties used in securing reinforcing bars.
-39.05 Demonstrate the proper use of common ties for reinforcing bars.
-39.06 Describe methods by which reinforcing bars may be cut and bent in the field.
-39.07 Use the tools and equipment needed for installing reinforcing bars.
-39.08 Safely use selected tools and equipment to cut, bend and install reinforcing materials.
-39.09 Explain the necessity of concrete cover in placing reinforcing bars.
-39.10 Identify lapped splices.
-39.11 Install reinforcing bars in concrete wall, beam, girder and slab forms.
-40.0 Explain the transport and placement of concreteThe student will be able to: 40.01 List various types of equipment used to transport and place concrete.
-40.02 Describe the factors that contribute to the quality of concrete placement.

-40.03 Demonstrate the correct methods for placing and consolidating concrete into forms.
-40.04 Use a screed to strike off and level concrete to the proper grade in a form.
-40.05 Use tools for placing, floating and finishing concrete.
-40.06 Explain when conditions permit the concrete finishing operation to start.
-40.07 Name the factors that affect the curing of concrete and describe the methods used to achieve proper curing.
-40.08 Care for and safely use hand and power tools used when working with concrete.
-40.09 Place concrete in a horizontal form, screed, edge and trowel finish.
+34.01 Describe the applications of reinforcing bars, the uses of reinforced structural concrete and the basic processes involved in placing reinforcing bars.
+34.02 Recognize and identify the bar bends standardized by the American Concrete Institution (ACI).
+34.03 Read and interpret bar lists and describe the information found on a bar list.
+34.04 List the types of ties used in securing reinforcing bars.
+34.05 Demonstrate the proper use of common ties for reinforcing bars.
+34.06 Describe methods by which reinforcing bars may be cut and bent in the field.
+34.07 Use the tools and equipment needed for installing reinforcing bars.
+34.08 Safely use selected tools and equipment to cut, bend and install reinforcing materials.
+34.09 Explain the necessity of concrete cover in placing reinforcing bars.
+34.10 Identify lapped splices.
+34.11 Install reinforcing bars in concrete wall, beam, girder and slab forms.
+35.0 Discus s the transport and placement of concreteThe student will be able to: 35.01 List various types of equipment used to transport and place concrete.
+35.02 Describe the factors that contribute to the quality of concrete placement.
+35.03 Explain the importance of control and expansion joints in slabs on grade.
+35.04 Demonstrate the correct methods for placing and consolidating concrete into forms.
+35.05 Use a screed to strike off and level concrete to the proper grade in a form.
+35.06 Use tools for placing, floating and finishing concrete.
+35.07 Explain when conditions permit the concrete finishing operation to start.
+35.08 Name the factors that affect the curing of concrete and describe the methods used to achieve proper curing.
+35.09 Care for and safely use hand and power tools used when working with concrete.
+35.10 Place concrete in a horizontal form, screed, edge and trowel finish.